 - A Greek Honey Pie With Goats Milk

-- Chocolate Dipped Baklava Rolls
+- Chocolate-Dipped Baklava Rolls

-- If by any chance, your Feta wrap doesn’t cook properly in the center, leaving the cheese less soft then it should be.
+- If by any chance, your Feta wrap doesn’t cook properly in the center, leaving the cheese less soft than it should be.
 Or if you don’t serve immediately and the cheese hardens, microwave for 1 minute (uncovered).

 - Don’t let the oil get smoky hot when you are about to dip the Feta wrap in.
 As it will brown the filo very quickly leaving no time to cook the Feta on the inside.